LITrans/cBSMD/network/README.md

 # Install Iroha

-This instructions are intended for Linux, if you wanto to build iroha on Windows, IOS or a Docker container go [here](https://iroha.readthedocs.io/en/latest/guides/build.html)..
+This instructions are intended for Linux, if you want to build Iroha on Windows, IOS or a Docker container go [here](https://iroha.readthedocs.io/en/latest/guides/build.html)..

 ## Instructions
 In terminal do